As 80% of the reported issues are mainly due to lack of understanding of how the machine works or user errors.

 Issue: What sort of water should I use?

-Solution: Clean, soft water.
+Answer: Clean, soft water.
 Not mineral or alkaline water.

 Issue: My machine can’t start working on the first use.
 (On water tank)

-Issue: Set to plumb in mode.
+Issue: How to set to plumb in mode.

-Solution: Please refer to the instruction manual for the specific details.
+For Bezzera, please refer to the instruction manual for the specific details.

 First of all, do not switch the machine on until your machine had been correctly configured to connect to the water networks.